Ultimate Guide to Local SEO for Professional Services Firms in 2022

 In addition to all that we have discussed above, make sure that your on-page SEO is intact.
 This typically involves optimizing the URLs, title tags, headers, meta descriptions, and on-site content for each page on your business website.
 This strategy applies specifically to new pages of content you write.

 If you look at it, you will see that each new content is another opportunity to improve your ranking.
-And the best way to do this is by making sure search engines are able to index those new pages.
+And the best way to do this is by ensuring search engines can index those new pages.
 How?
-By optimizing the URLs, title tags, headers, meta descriptions, and providing quality content consistently.
+Optimizing URLs, title tags, headers, and meta descriptions and consistently providing quality content.

 Carry out a local SEO audit

-Once you have the basics knocked out, the next part you want to see is how you are performing.
+Once you have the basics knocked out, the next part you want to see is how you perform.
 You need to complete an audit to know what is working and where you need to change things.
 A good checklist for a local SEO audit is:

 These audits will give you a holistic idea of your success so far, as well as what you need to do differently to improve your results.